delftswa2017/desosa2017/yarn/chapter.md

 At the time of writing, the coverage is around 60%, which could be improved.

 #### Ensuring Continuous Code Quality
-One notable thing on the Yarn GitHub page is the usage of three different CI services, namely Travis CI, CircleCI and AppVeyor.
+One notable thing on the Yarn GitHub page is the usage of four different CI services, namely Travis CI, CircleCI, AppVeyor and Jenkins.
 Normally, one service is enough to check whether all tests succeed.
 In the case of Yarn, however, every CI service has additional functionality as a platform test.
 If the build fails on one of the services, this could indicate a platform specific bug.
 In practice, it often occurs that one of the CI services fails.
 This is caused by timeout errors that we also experienced locally.
 The failing test suite probably depends on an active internet connection and a slight delay in this has a probability to fail the test.
+Lastly, Jenkins also does nightly end-to-end tests in a Ubuntu Docker container [[11](#jenkins)]

 ### Release Management
 <div id="release-management"></div>